RobRendell/gTove/README.md

 ---

+* touch gesture with grid snap - after rotating, mini ended up moving off the grid
+* Loading an m4v file as a mini caused browser freezes/issues when loaded to tabletop.
+Should probably verify mime type of newly uploaded files in general (could also check if gif is animated and warn/advise about that too).
 * Some mechanism to customise the tabletop background from grey.
 "Nice-to-have to fill the tablecloth with either a repeating tile or image or gradient."
 * Write a localFileAPI (or enhance the offlineAPI) to use the HTML5 FileSystem API.
 To make it fully functional, players would need to be able to pull image and json data (currently read directly from Drive) from the GM client...